-7.6.2.
-First Installation Procedure
+7.6.2 First Installation Procedure

-- At first installation the receiver shall perform an automatic scan over all the spectrum bands (VHF-UHF), searching for all the digital services available. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If automatic ordering of channels and services mechanism is active (based on a LC numbering scheme) the resulting lists will be organised according to the criteria described in section 7.3.4.5.
-Otherwise the list will be organised according to frequency scan order. - The receiver shall provide an interface allowing the user to access the list and move, rename, discard or restore services from the list. - When the user discards a service from the list, the service is no longer visualized in the list.
-It is just stored in the "discarded service list" from which it can be retrieved in any moment by using the "service restore" function. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list shall not be re-introduced in the main channel list.
-In case the service list is reinstalled, both the main service list and the discarded service list shall be re-initialized.
+- At first installation the receiver SHALL perform an automatic scan over all the Ku Band, searching for all the digital services available. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If an automatic ordering of channels and services mechanism is available (based on a LC numbering scheme) the resulting list will be organised according to the criteria described above - The receiver SHALL provide an interface allowing the user to access the list and move or discard services from the list. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list SHALL not be re-introduced in the main channel list.
+In case the service list is reinstalled, both the main service list and the discarded service list SHALL be re-initialized.

-7.6.3.
-Manual Full Scan Procedure
+7.6.3 Manual Full Scan Procedure

-7.6.3.1.
-Update
+7.6.3.1 Update

-The receiver shall:
+The receiver SHALL:

-- update (where necessary) in the list those services which were already existing; for example: - the receiver shall detect a "service\name" change of a given service and update it unless it was manually edited by the end user; - if automatic ordering is active, the receiver shall move, if possible based on the rules given in §7.3.4.5 for allocation and conflict resolution, an existing service to the new position indicated by the LCN; - insert newly available channels or services (audio/video/data) in the relevant list: - if they carry an LCN and automatic ordering is active, the rules given in §7.3.4.5 for allocation and conflict resolution apply; - if they don't carry any LCN or if automatic ordering is not active, they will be appended at the end of the list.
+- update (where necessary) in the list those services which were already existing; for example the receiver SHALL detect a "service\name" change of a given programme and update it. - not update the service name in case it was manually edited by the end user. - insert newly available channels or services (audio/video/data) in the relevant list(s) at the proper position (platforms's LCN or 1000+ range).

-7.6.3.2.
-Re-install
+7.6.3.2 Re-install